pzelnip/pycascades2021/Readme.md

   if I need to level 2 tracks, auphonic website.
 Hindenberg application.
 For
   recording: trying to get away from Skype, but few web services that will record both ends.
-- Mike: for livestream used Streamyard
+- Michael: for livestream used Streamyard

-### How long is the time committment for you?
+### How Long Is The Time Commitment For You?

-- Brian: python bytes at frist was a lot of time.
+- Brian: Python Bytes at first was a lot of time.
 Now we have people recommend stuff.
 Not hard to find things, just hard to find good things.
 2 hours of researching, then record for half hour hour or so.
-T&C was spending 10 hours a week for 1 hour of audio, now about 3-4 hours for 1 hour.
+Test & Code was spending 10 hours a week for 1 hour of audio, now about 3-4 hours for 1 hour of podcast.
-- Mike: Talk Python is probably 10-15 hours per episode.
+- Michael: Talk Python is probably 10-15 hours per episode.

-### How do you get connected to publishing platforms?
+### How Do You Get Connected To Publishing Platforms?

-- Mike: Python.
+- Michael: Python.
 Both podcasts use the same framework we created.
-Once you register in iTunes, and then all others follow.
+As for specific distribution platforms once you register in iTunes all others follow.
 - Brian: When we started out there wasn't a lot which is part of why Mike built his own, but would not recommend.
 I started on Wordpress with some Wordpress plugins & audio on libsyn.
 Fireside was started, and is great.

-### Have you noticed any changes in listerers or habits since COVID?
+### Have You Noticed Any Changes In Listerers Or Habits Since COVID?

-- Mike: yes, absolutely.
+- Michael: yes, absolutely.
 First month when COVID hit, podcast listening was down 20%.
 I think it's starting to come back.
 - Brian: my own listening habits, when COVID hit I stopped listening to podcasts, that's changed.
-Now more selective, and do at different times (going to gorcery store or yardwork).
+Now more selective, and do at different times (going to grocery store or yardwork).
 About 20% drop for my podcast as well, gradually re-climbing.
-Also seen differences in lenght,I'm trying to do shorter episodes, hour is too long.
+Also seen differences in length, I'm trying to do shorter episodes, hour is too long.

-### How much do you prep your guests?
+### How Much Do You Prep Your Guests?

 - Brian: it varies.
-I've been doing more, givine a person an outline, for some people that helps them relax.
+I've been doing more, giving a person an outline, for some people that helps them relax.
-- Mike: I come up with a doc & share with the guests, ask could you feel like what would be interesting at these points.
+- Michael: I come up with a doc & share with the guests, ask could you feel like what would be interesting at these points.
 - host: do you find you have to reel yourself in?
-- Mike: not really but sometimes people are nervous, so sometimes I chat for a bit for recording.
+- Michael: not really but sometimes people are nervous, so sometimes I chat for a bit for recording.
 - Brian: yeah same, will chat for a bit then say "okay we're going to start now".

-### What is your weird podcasting tip?
+### What Is Your Weird Podcasting Tip?

-- Mike: 1 the mic should be very close.
+- Michael: 1 the mic should be very close.
 2 (non obvious) rigid chair, not a fancy, adjustable, squeaky chair.
 - Brian: 1 tip I want to give is mic placement.
 Should be placed facing your mouth but moth should not be facing the mic (30 degree off-axis).

-### How Do you Do Podcast Analytics when there are so many platforms?
+### How Do You Do Podcast Analytics When There Are So Many Platforms?

-- Mike: all stuff comes back to our server (except Google), so we can track pretty carefully.
+- Michael: all stuff comes back to our server (except Google), so we can track pretty carefully.
 - Brian: Fireside does all the metrics for me & breaks out different providers, etc.

-### What Podcast App DO you reocmmend for listening?
+### What Podcast App Do You Recommend For Listening?

-- Brian: the orange one
+- Brian: the orange one on iOS
-- Mike: Overcast.
+- Michael: That's Overcast.
+I'm not sure of ones for Android.
+- Host: Podcast Addict on Android is phenomenal.

 ---